List of Sakigake!! Otokojuku characters: Rasetsu

 One of the Otokojuku Shitennou.
 He has fingers that can pierce anything and is a master of Kyouke Toushiki Ha.
-He and Baron Dino face Date and Toramru in the Paren Seiha's Sanshou Rokkyouku Seitou.
+He and Baron Dino face Date and Toramaru in the Paren Seiha's Sanshou Rokkyouku Seitou.
 He possesses an incredible tenacity towards achieving victory at any cost.
 Years ago he and his platoon crossed the western country to face an old enemy and endured 3 days and 3 nights of hellish torture in a prison.
 In his fight against Sanen he sacrificed an arm to defeat him, a sacrifice he called a "scratch".